hagen1778/Yii-LogBehavior/README.md

 # Yii-LogBehavior

-This extension helps to monitor model changes at application.
+This extension helps to monitor model attributes and relations changes.
 It allows to gather and compare model attributes before and after changes including relations

 ## Requirements